 The aim of ICWCT is to promote cultural understanding and research in the field of wood conservation, and to be a valuable resource for the work of the individual participants in their respective countries.
 The course is directed towards professionals who have been working for some years within the field of wood conservation.

-The ICWCT covers a wide range of interdisciplinary topics.
-Theoretical and practical aspects of wood conservation are given equal consideration throughout the course.
-The course concludes with a written exam, which awards university credits if passed.
+The ICWCT covers a wide range of interdisciplinary topics and theoretical and practical aspects of wood conservation are given equal consideration.
+The course concludes with a written exam, which awards 15 (ECT) university credits.

-Both national and international experts in the field of wood conservation will give lectures on different topics such as wood anatomy, window conservation, the stave churches and climate change.
+Both national and international experts in the field of wood conservation will give lectures on different topics such as wood anatomy, biodegregation, preventative conservation, structural repairs and the impact of climate change on wooden cultural heritage.
 The course will also include practical exercises, workshops, field studies and museum visits.

-The main part of the course will take place at the premises of Riksantikvaren (the Norwegian Directorate for Cultural Heritage) in Oslo.
+The main part of the course in Oslo will take place at the premises of Riksantikvaren (the Norwegian Directorate for Cultural Heritage) in Oslo.